 I had some people reach out to me to point out the inherent contradiction in these two statements, because seemingly on the one hand I was calling for more integration tests in lieu of unit tests, but on the other hand I was also arguing that integration testing wasn’t scalable for distributed systems.
 These views aren’t mutually exclusive and perhaps my first point requires more clarity here.

-The main thrust of my argument wasn’t that unit testing is completely obviated by end-to-end tests, but that being able to correctly identifying the “unit” under test might mean accepting that the unit test might resemble what’s traditionally perceived as “integration testing” involving communication over a network.
+The main thrust of my argument wasn’t that unit testing is completely obviated by end-to-end tests, but that being able to correctly identify the “unit” under test might mean accepting that the unit test might resemble what’s traditionally perceived as “integration testing” involving communication over a network.

 In the most trivial of scenarios a service talks to a single datastore.
 In such cases, the indivisible unit under test must unequivocally involve the attendant I/O. At other times, the transactions are distributed in which case it becomes a lot trickier to decide what the single unit under test must be.
 The only company that I know of that has dabbled with distributed sagas is Uber and when I asked one of my friends who works there about how they approach testing, I couldn’t get any more than that “it remains a challenge”.
 Hypothetically, were I to implement this pattern in a new service I’m authoring, the prospect of using mocks or fakes to verify if, say, a distributed transaction aborted correctly or if the compensating transaction was applied as expected doesn’t seem very foolproof.
 The unit under test becomes the long lived transaction.